ClaireDel/Conflict-Detection---GDP2/README.md

 ## 1. Dataset
-[COCO download](http://cocodataset.org/#download), for COCO keypoints training and validation
+[COCO download](http://cocodataset.org/#download), for COCO dataset used to train the segmentation model (HRNet)

-[Dataset download](https://drive.google.com/file/d/1OI0GvEqExMLr2xN_opSNhhivH1WqNF3B/view?usp=sharing), for the dataset used (images cropped, and blackbackgrounds)
+[Dataset download](https://drive.google.com/file/d/1OI0GvEqExMLr2xN_opSNhhivH1WqNF3B/view?usp=sharing), for the dataset used (images cropped + black backgrounds)

 ## 2. Segmentation Phase
 This part consists in the first part of the model using HRNet used to get the predicted key points on each human body presents on an image, a video or a video launch.